AlexanderLabWHOI/EukHeist/README.md

 ## TO DO
 * update so that input files can be R1_001.fastq.gz or 1.fastq.gz - or else?
 * Add example sample list and assembly list
 * (a) ensures all fastq files in SAMPLE LIST are present and not duplicated file names, (b) all samples listed in the ASSMEBLY GROUPS are also present in the SAMPLE LIST and not included more than once.
 * additional details on how the snakemake EUKHeist pipeline is set up (rules directory, etc).
 * Documentation specific for Tara ocean?
+* Check sarah's modified environments and fastqc rule for some revisions to EUKHeist pipeline.